Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Websocket Viewer.rst

 It provides a low-latency video streaming suitable for real-time applications.

-In the highlighted code snippet, fill in the “ssid” with your WiFi network SSID and “pass” with the network password.
+In the highlighted code snippet, fill in the "ssid" with your WiFi network SSID and "pass" with the network password.

 |image01|